 Don’t Forget Your Plumbing Preventative Maintenance Checklist!

-A majority of households have a water pressure regulator installed on the main water pipeline that delivers water to the house.
-If the regulator is worn out, it can cause pressure fluctuations.
-You can hire a plumber to inspect the pressure regulator and ensure that it is properly adjusted and doesn’t need replacement.
+Most homes have a water pressure regulator on the main water pipeline that comes into the home.
+If the regulator is wearing out, the pressure can fluctuate.
+You can have your plumber check the pressure regulator to make sure it is set correctly and does not need to be replaced.

-Inspect your home thoroughly for any water leaks in different areas.
-Open up cabinets and search for signs of moisture or water stains under sinks.
-Examine the area around the base of toilet bowls and under toilet tanks for any dripping water, moisture, or water stains.
-Don’t forget to check exposed plumbing pipes in your basement or crawl space.
-If you find any dripping faucets, it’s best to have them repaired or replaced.
+Check for water leaks in different areas of the home.
+Open up cabinets and look for water stains or moisture under sinks.
+Check under toilet tanks and around the base of toilet bowls for moisture, dripping water, or water stains.
+Remember to check exposed plumbing pipes in your basement or crawl space.
+If you have dripping faucets, have those repaired or replaced.

-You should conduct an inspection of your hot water heater for any signs of corrosion.
-Pay attention to any unusual sounds, such as popping or cracking, while the tank heats up the water.
-These sounds may indicate that the heater is reaching the end of its lifespan and may need to be replaced.
+Inspect your hot water heater for signs of corrosion.
+Listen to the tank as it heats up the water.
+Are there any strange popping, cracking, or other sounds that do not seem normal?
+These sounds indicate the heater is nearing the end of its useful life and will need to be replaced.

-Check for any leaks around the base of the tank or water stains in the overflow drain pan.
-If you notice any signs of leaks, it could pose a safety hazard and may require immediate replacement.
-To ensure your safety, you may want to have a plumber perform a safety release test on the heater to verify that the regulator is functioning correctly.
+Additionally, check for leaks around the base of the tank or water stains in the overflow drain pan.
+If the water heater is leaking, it can be a safety hazard and should be replaced.
+You can also have your plumber perform a safety release test on the heater to make sure the regulator is working correctly.